 I like this palette but I’m not entirely convinced that it was worth $30.
 That’s so expensive for only 4g of eyeshadow!
 The shades are pretty and the formula is growing on me though, I got quite a few compliments on my makeup the day I did this eyeshadow look so I’m thinking that I’ll be keeping this palette.
 I can see myself wearing this look again when I go out!

 Are you picking up the Natasha Denona Mini Lila Palette?

 As always THANK YOU for reading!
 This little blogging community is one of my favourite things in the whole world, I love interacting with you all.
-Please like this post and leave me a comment below if you enjoyed this Mini Lila Palette Review.
-Please subscribe if you haven’t already <3
+Please like this post and leave me a comment below if you enjoyed my Mini Lila Palette Review.
+Remember to subscribe if you haven’t already <3